octokit/plugin-rest-endpoint-methods.js/docs/secretScanning/listAlertsForEnterprise.md

 </td></tr>
 <tr><td>per_page</td><td>no</td><td>

 The number of results per page (max 100).
+For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

 </td></tr>
 <tr><td>before</td><td>no</td><td>

 A cursor, as given in the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers).
 If specified, the query only searches for results before this cursor.
+For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

 </td></tr>
 <tr><td>after</td><td>no</td><td>

 A cursor, as given in the [Link header](https://docs.github.com/rest/guides/using-pagination-in-the-rest-api#using-link-headers).
 If specified, the query only searches for results after this cursor.
+For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

 </td></tr>
 <tr><td>validity</td><td>no</td><td>